james-jory/amazon-personalize-movielens-inference-demo/README.md

 - Displays recommended movie titles and scores from the user-personalization campaign.
 - Displays side-by-side comparison of the user's top genres from their interaction history with the genres from the recommended movies.

+See [sample output](./samples/user-personalization-demo-output.txt) for an example of the script's output.

 ### Similar Items

 The [movielens-similar-items-demo](./movielens-similar-items-demo.py) script will test the [SIMS](https://docs.aws.amazon.com/personalize/latest/dg/native-recipe-sims.html) backed campain.